cmda-bt/js-bootcamp-18-19/getting-started.md

 ## Setting up your repository

-We would like you to have one 'monorepo' for *Block Tech*.
-This makes it easier for us to find your files and grade your assignments and assesments.
+We would like you to have one 'repo' for the *JavaScript bootcamp*.
+This makes it easier for us to find your files and grade your assignments.
 You are going to hand in your exercises from this bootcamp trough GitHub.

-* Create a repository called `block-tech`
+* Create a repository called `js-bootcamp`
-* Add a copy of the `template-repo` folder to your repository.
+* Add the `.js` files of the `template-repo` folder to your repository.
   * There are files for all the exercises, you will put your answers there.
   * There is also a `notes.md` where you can type notes after reading chapters of the book.